✔️ No installation required

 Drinks your internet

 StreamYard is one of those tools that require constant internet access.
-So, if you have a limited connection, you will need to look for an unlimited option.
+So, if you have a limited connection, you must look for an unlimited option.

 Also, after looking at the bandwidth requirements, I found that you should have at least 4 Mbps upload speed.
-So, if your internet speed does not get to that number, you will experience lags and freezes.
+So, if your internet speed does not reach that number, you will experience lags and freezes.

 Who does not want to reach more people?
 Multi-platform streaming gets your stream in front of more people.
 This feature requires you to pay.